indenkun/infun/README.md

 and a hypothesis test using the given population variance.

 The sample variance of the estimate is the unbiased variance computed with `stats::var()`.

 It also calculates the population variance assuming the given value is the population.

+Returns results in the “htest” class.

 ``` r
 var_(iris$Sepal.Length)